Mbed-TLS/mbedtls/ChangeLog.d/00README.md

 This directory contains changelog entries that have not yet been merged to the changelog file ([`../ChangeLog`](../ChangeLog)).

+## What requires a changelog entry?

+Write a changelog entry if there is a user-visible change.
+This includes:

+* Bug fixes: fixing a security hole, fixing broken behavior, fixing the build in some configuration or on some platform, ...
+* New features in the library or new platform support.
+* Changes in existing behavior.
+These should be rare.
+Changes in features that are documented as experimental may or may not be announced, depending on the extent of the change and how widely we expect the feature to be used.

+We generally don't include changelog entries for:

+* Documentation improvements.
+* Performance improvements, unless they are particularly significant.
+* Changes that don't impact library users directly, for example new tests or changes to the test framework.

+Prior to Mbed TLS 2.24, we required changelog entries in more cases.
+Looking at older changelog entries is good practice for how to write a changelog entry, but not for deciding whether to write one.

 ## Changelog entry file format

 A changelog entry file must have the extension `*.txt` and must have the